TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 ```
 "*strinre*" function checks whether the given string matches the given Regular Expression.
 First two lines ensure that only the inputs with Capital case first name and surname are valid.
 ### isLuckyPerson
 To make the "*luckyPerson*" process cleaner, we decided to extract the logic of determining the person's luckiness into a separate function.
-As we have seen in the [assignment page](Modelling-Example-Lucky-People), a person can be lucky based on 3 criteria: gender, name or birthday.
-So our [function definition](FuncDefs) should be something like this:
+As we have seen in the [assignment page](Modelling-Example-Lucky-People.md), a person can be lucky based on 3 criteria: gender, name or birthday.
+So our [function definition][3] should be something like this:
 ```
 FUNCDEF isLuckyPerson (p :: Person; last :: Sex; n :: Int) :: Bool ::=
        isLuckyByGender(p, last, n)